AnushaAugustine/Mywebsite/index.md

 logs	offer	three	basic	advantages:

 <li>Logs	can	provide	useful	information	about	bugs	that	are	hard	to	reproduce	(such	as those	that	occur	in	the	production
-    environment	but	that	cannot	be	reproduced	in	the	test environment).
+    environment	but	that	cannot	be	reproduced	in	the	test environment).</li>
-<li>Logs	can	provide	statistics	and	data	relevant	to	performance,	such	as	the	time	passing between	statements.
+<li>Logs	can	provide	statistics	and	data	relevant	to	performance,	such	as	the	time	passing between	statements.</li>
 <li>When	configurable,	logs	allow	general	information	to	be	captured	in	order	to	debug unanticipated	specific	problems	without
     having	to	modify	and/or	redeploy	the	code	just to	deal	with	those	specific	problems.</li>